 ■ Skillsfuture Enterprise Credit (SFEC):

 Purpose: SMEs are encouraged to transform their enterprise and workforce through SFEC-supportable programmes in the areas of enterprise transformation or workforce transformation.

-Details: There are many SFEC-supportable programmes, including Skills Framework-aligned courses that is in support of the Industry Transformation Maps, Market Readiness Assistance (MRA) Grant and the Business Improvement Fund (BIF) by Singapore Tourism Board.
+Details: There are many SFEC-supportable programmes, including Skills Framework-aligned courses that are in support of the Industry Transformation Maps, Market Readiness Assistance (MRA) Grant and the Business Improvement Fund (BIF) by Singapore Tourism Board.
 Find out more about the SFEC.

 Some sectorial government agencies in Singapore run their own grant programmes in their respective industries.
 Some examples of these agencies include Infocomm Media Development Authority (IMDA), Monetary Authority of Singapore (MAS), Singapore Health Promotion Board (HPB) and Singapore Tourism Board (STB)

 Purpose: IMDA aims to make the process of going digital simple for SMEs through the provision of various grants and programmes.